 It’s always concerning to see that one of your houseplants isn’t thriving quite as much as you’d like it to be.

-If you find that your Pilea leaves are curling inwards the likely causes are overwatering, pests or light/temperature stress.
+If you find that your Pilea leaves are curling inwards or cupping the likely causes are overwatering, pests or light/temperature stress.
 All of these conditions can be easily fixed — we just need to start off by figuring out what the root of the problem is for your Pilea.

 The key reasons why Pilea leaves curl inwards